JakePennell/quiz-time/README.md

 ## Bugs

 I encountered several bugs along my journey.
 The main issues were around content display and responsiveness.
-- Text and button sizes - I found that the text (H1s & H2s) and buttons were very diffucilt to get responsive on all device sizes.
-I fixed this by added media queries for various differnet max-widths and using bepsoke sizing on each.
+- Text and button sizes - I found that the text (H1s & H2s) and buttons were very difficult to get responsive on all device sizes.
+I fixed this by added media queries for various different max-widths and using bespoke sizing on each.
-- Socre showing on Leaderboard - I spent a long time trying to determine why my scores, once saved, did not appear on my Leaderboard.
+- Score showing on Leaderboard - I spent a long time trying to determine why my scores, once saved, did not appear on my Leaderboard.
 The fix was simple but took me a long time to find.
 I had linked the wrong .js file.
-The save function was trying to send the score and user name to game.js, not leaderboard.js.
+The save function was trying to send the score and username to game.js, not leaderboard.js.
 The error was my file paths.
-- Displaying my questions - I created my first question with holiding text which worked fine.
-However, when I replaced it with my 10 actual questions that I had written on a seperate document, it still displayed the placeholder text.
+- Displaying my questions - I created my first question with holding text which worked fine.
+However, when I replaced it with my 10 actual questions that I had written on a separate document, it still displayed the placeholder text.
 The fix here was again quite simple.
 I had used a mix of different quotation marks (" and ') which lead to the questions not being registered.

 ## Unfixed Bugs